Stacktape

 ComponentTypeDescription

-BucketS3 bucketUsed for storing static assets and cache assets.
+Asset BucketS3 bucketStores static assets (like images, CSS) and cached assets.

-Image optimization functionLambdaHandles image optimization when Next.js <Image> component is used.
+Image optimization functionLambdaHandles on-the-fly image optimization for the Next.js <Image> component.

-Warmer function (OPTIONAL)LambdaMitigates server function cold starts by keeping it warm (does not work for Lambda@Edge).
+Warmer function (Optional)LambdaKeeps the server function warm to prevent cold starts (not available for Lambda@Edge).

 For more information refer to OpenNext docs.